Toonpur Ka Superrhero: Soundtrack

-The film's music was composed by Anu Malik, with lyrics by Mumzy, and was released on 10 December 2010.
+The film's music was composed by Anu Malik, with lyrics by Mumzy, and was released on 14 December 2010.

 Critical reception

+Toonpur Ka Superhero received mixed reviews.
 The Times of India rated the film 3 out of 5, praising the performances and storyline.
 Kaveree Bamzai from India Today rated the film 1 out of 5, terming the film as "Toonathon that's an exercise in torture".
 Sukanya Verma from Rediff.com rated the film 2.5 out of 5.

 Sudhish Kamath from The Hindu criticised the film with no ratings.
 Mayank Shekhar from Hindustan Times rated the film 2 out of 5.